0xProject/0x-settler/README.md

 # Technical Reference

+## Permit2 Based Flows

-We utilise Permit2 transfers with an `SignatureTransfer`.
+We utilise `Permit2` transfers with an `SignatureTransfer`.
 Allowing users to sign a coupon allowing our contracts to move their tokens.
 Permit2 uses `PermitTransferFrom` struct for single transgers and `PermitBatchTransferFrom` for batch transfers.

-Permit2 provides the following guarantees:
+`Permit2` provides the following guarantees:

 - Funds can only be transferred from the user who signed the Permit2 coupon
 - Funds can only be transferred by the `spender` specified in the Permit2 coupon